jwcho1221/Flight-Delay-Prediction/LabGuide300.md

 ![](./images/300/OACprovision.png)

 -   Now your OAC instance is ready.
-In order to access your instance, click **Manage this Instnace** button on the right side of your instance.
+In order to access your instance, click **Manage this instance** button on the right side of your instance.

 ![](./images/300/expand.png)